-Young Hackney is our service for all young people aged 8-19, bringing together the skills and expertise of the youth service, youth support team and youth offending team.
-We aim to help all of Hackney's young people to enjoy their youth and become independent and successful adults.
-Our Young Hackney site has news, views and events for young people.
-Our small teams, called Young Hackney units:
+Young Hackney is our service for all young people aged 6-19 and up to 25 with additional needs.
+Bringing together the skills and expertise of the youth service we aim to help all of Hackney’s young people to enjoy their youth and become independent and successful adults.

-- provide opportunities, support and guidance for young people
+- provides opportunities, support and guidance for young people

-- help young people get involved in their communities
+- helps young people get involved in their communities

-- work with young people who might get involved in antisocial behaviour or crime to prevent this
+- works to help prevent young people who might get involved in antisocial behaviour or crime

-- work with young people who have been arrested or convicted of a criminal offence to make sure they do not offend again
+- works with young people who have been arrested or convicted of a criminal offence to make sure they do not offend again

-- help with substance misuse, mental health issues and
+- helps with substance misuse, mental health issues and

 Youth clubs and projects